User Manual

 Drawing connections between topics

-Ctrl+click the first card, then Ctrl+click the second.
-A bar appears at the top of the Topic Board showing both card names.
-In that bar, open the dropdown and select a relationship type such as Requires, Leads to, Extends, or Causes.
+Open the dropdown and select a relationship type such as Requires, Leads to, Extends, or Causes.
 Then type a one-sentence description of the specific relationship in the text field.
 Click "Add connection".
 A curved arrow appears between the two cards, colour-coded by its relationship type, with the first letter of the label on the curve.
 Hover over any arrow to read the full sentence in the header bar.

 Grouping topics

 Shift+click two or more cards that are adjacent in the same column.
 A bar appears at the top of the Topic Board showing the count selected and whether they are contiguous.
 Cards must be adjacent; the bar shows a warning if they are not.
 Once "Ready to group" appears, click the "Group" button in the bar.
-A modal opens where you type the group name, pick a colour, and optionally choose an icon from the icon picker.
+A modal opens where you type the group name, pick a colour, and optionally choose an icon.
 Click "Create group".
 The selected cards get a shared coloured border and a named label at the bottom of the group box.
-To delete a group, right-click the group label area and select the delete option.

 Promoting a topic to its own subject